ergoplatform/ergodocs/docs/dev/protocol/audit.md

+# Security Audit

-We want to announce that Ergo has successfully passed a security audit of certain (most critical) parts of the code.
-This time the audit was done by Jean-Philipee Aumasson (aka veorq, [aumasson.jp/](https://aumasson.jp/)).
+Ergo has successfully passed a security audit of certain (most critical) parts of the code.
+The audit was performed by Jean-Philipee Aumasson (aka veorq, [aumasson.jp/](https://aumasson.jp/)).

 The detailed report is below.
 Nothing critical is found.
 Comments on issues found: